-200 (50% women) - local and national government, khoroo level officials
+200 (50% women) local and national government, khoroo officials (not counted as likely the

-50 (50% women) National level officials from Ministry of Environment and Tourism
+national government, khoroo officials (not counted as likely the

-200 (50% women) local and national government, khoroo officials (not counted as likely the same beneficiaries as Output 1.3
+same beneficiaries as Output 1.3

-200 (50% women) Municipal and khoroo level
+I 200 (50% women) Municipal and khoroo level

 1000(50% women)

 100 (50% women) Mostly municipal level

 11,097 direct, 64,296 indirect.
 50% gender balance

 Not estimated

 250 (50% women)

 1250 (50% women)

-The above estimates give a This gives a total number of beneficiaries across all the project's activities to of 67,932.
+The above estimates give a total number of beneficiaries across all the project's activities of 67,932.
 Of these, it is expected that at least 50% of the direct and indirect beneficiaries will be women.
 To ensure equitable distribution of the project benefits between men and women, an initial gender assessment was done, and a Gender Action Plan that describes the measures to promote gender equality and mainstream gender in the project's outcomes was prepared and has been incorporated into the project's monitoring and evaluation framework.
 Addressing gender concerns will entail close collaboration with women throughout the inception, implementation and monitoring and evaluation stages of the project.
-The project has been designed to actively encourage the involvement of women in implementation, management, decision making roles of the project.
-Focus group discussions among women will take place every 6 months and reports prepared by the project will contain a gender analysis and recommendations to mainstream gender considerations where appropriate.
+The project has been designed to actively encourage the involvement of women in implementation, management, decision making roles of the project will contain a gender analysis and recommendations to mainstream gender considerations where appropriate.
 At the inception stage, the project will review the data in the Gender Action Plan to set up a definitive baseline from which to monitor progress.